piky/devstack/doc/source/guides/multinode-lab.rst

 Swift requires a significant amount of resources and is disabled by default in DevStack.
 The support in DevStack is geared toward a minimal installation but can be used for testing.
-To implement a true multi-node test of Swift required more than DevStack provides.
+To implement a true multi-node test of swift, additional steps will be required.
 Enabling it is as simple as enabling the ``swift`` service in ``local.conf``:

 ::